MohamedYoussefjo/DataPipelineETL/README.md

-# OUR fOLDERS Tree :
+# Our folders Tree :
 ── gzip/

 │   ├── gzipinput/